 Qualified Partnership Interests

-The IRS’s final regulations permit, but don’t require, a foundation to aggregate its UBTI from all qualified partnership interests (QPIs)—including those conducted by lower-tier partnerships—if the de minimis or significant participation tests are met or the partnership interest was held as of August 21, 2018.
+The IRS’s final regulations permit, but don’t require, a foundation to aggregate its unrelated business taxable income (UBTI) from all qualified partnership interests (QPIs)—including those that lower-tier partnerships conduct—if the foundation meets the de minimis or significant participation tests or it held the partnership interest as of August 21, 2018.

 - De minimis test.
-This test is met if a foundation directly holds no more than 2% of the profits and no more than 2% capital interest in a partnership.
+A foundation meets this test if it directly holds no more than 2% of the profits and no more than 2% capital interest in a partnership.
 The proposed regulations simplified this test.
-Previously, under Notice 2018-67, investments held by disqualified persons, controlled entities, or related supporting organization were required to be included in the total amount held.

 S Corporation interests that don’t meet the de minimis or significant participation tests are treated as separate activities.
-This income can’t be grouped with income from other activities, even if the activities are the same.
+A foundation can’t group this income with income from other activities, even if the activities are the same.

 Corporate Tax Structure